jonahbeckford/dk/docs/SPECIFICATION.md

 The reference implementation uses a pure OCaml version of Lua (`lua-ml`) which has full type-safety, is re-entrant, and, if needed, can have Lua evaluations bounded in time and sandboxed to the project directories.

+---

 To support Lua IDEs, the build system integration with Lua tries as much as possible to maintain conventional Lua behavior.
 That means:

-- Lua 5.1+: unlike `value.json[c]`, one `values.lua` script is one module.
+- Lua 5.1+: The Lua convention is one module exported by script.
+So unlike `value.json[c]`, a `[*.]values.lua` script only has one module.
 To export functions and rules from the module, the module returns a Lua table per the Lua 5.2+ convention (and compatible with Lua 5.1).

+---

 Lua names (aka identifiers), for maximum portability, use the Lua 2.5 lexical conventions: